TaiDOmi/TTB-course/h6 UpsideDownIceberg.md

   - Then records all keystrokes by user (credentials)
   - keystrokes are stored in TEMP file and then send to hacker
   - logs are removed after they have been sent by HTTP POST
-  - Consequences: SEvere losses or leagal issues for the company
+  - Consequences: Severe losses or leagal issues for the company